Is your windows runtime broker using a lot of CPU resources? Consider the following proven solutions to help you fix this problem.

 Method 2: Close All Background Programs and Processes

 Another probable reason you’re seeing Runtime Broker High CPU Usage Error could be because of background apps.
 How do you fix that?
 Well, by simply disabling all those programs running in the background.
-You don’t need a third-party software to do that.
+You don’t need third-party software to do that.
 Here’s how to do it right.

 Tip!
 Disabling background apps on your PC also implies you won’t be able to receive any more notifications from universal programs.